zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     ![Query results showing directors for each movie](images/sql-analytics-lab5-step4-substep2.png)

-## STEP 5 - Combining JSON Data And Relational Data
+## Task 5: Combining JSON Data And Relational Data

 1. Assuming we want to know how much revenue each movie made in each of the years when it was available, we can use a much simpler query, somthing like this: